 - Soil moisture (from UKCEH’s COSMOS-UK network)

 As well as visualizing observed and measured data, it can also be presented as ‘standardised indices’ which show the anomalies from the long-term average.
+The information can also be viewed on layered maps, including the UKCEH Land Cover Map 2015 and the BGS Hydrogeology 625K, which, respectively, show the type of land use and geology across the UK on a 1km scale.

 UK Drought Portal